thosgood/this-weeks-finds/markdown/151-200/week175.md

 Mercedonius as well as two extra months after December, called Undecimber and Duodecimber.

-The new so-called \"Julian calendar\" featured 12 months and 365 days, with an extra day in February every fourth year.
+The new so-called "Julian calendar" featured 12 months and 365 days, with an extra day in February every fourth year.
 The months alternated nicely between 31 and 30 days, except for February, which only had 30 on leap years.
 Unfortunately, Caesar was assassinated in 44 BC before this system fully took hold.
 The pontifices ineptly interpreted his orders and stuck in an extra day every *third* year.
-This didn\'t get fixed until 9 BC, Augustus stopped this practice and decreed that the next 3 leap years be skipped to make up for the extra ones the pontifices had inserted.
+This didn't get fixed until 9 BC, Augustus stopped this practice and decreed that the next 3 leap years be skipped to make up for the extra ones the pontifices had inserted.

 From then on, things went more smoothly, except for a lot of name-grabbing.
-When Julius Caesar was assassinated, the Senate took the month of Quintilis and renamed it \"Iulius\" in his honor, giving us July.
+When Julius Caesar was assassinated, the Senate took the month of Quintilis and renamed it "Iulius" in his honor, giving us July.
 Augustus followed suit, naming the month of Sextilis after himself
 - giving us August.
 More annoyingly, he stole the last day from February and stuck it on his own month to make it 31 days long, and did some